CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning: Experiments

 \subsubsection{Evaluation Settings}

-Following~\citep{zhang2024generative}, we adopt two evaluation metrics: \paragraph{RM Accuracy} This metric measures the accuracy of the reward model in distinguishing chosen from rejected solutions on the holdout test sets.
-It provides insight into the model's ability to classify individual sequences. \paragraph{Best-of-N (BoN) Accuracy} This metric evaluates the proportion of correct solutions selected by the finetuned RM from $N$ candidate responses.
-It assesses the model's group-wise ranking performance, focusing on its ability to select the correct answer from a set of candidates.
-We use MetaMath-Mistral-7B~\citep{yu2023metamath} as the generator for this evaluation.
+Following~\citep{zhang2024generative}, we evaluate using two metrics: (1) \textbf{RM Accuracy} measures the reward model's ability to distinguish chosen from rejected solutions on holdout test sets, providing insight into the model's ability to classify individual sequences; and (2) \textbf{Best-of-N (BoN) Accuracy} assesses the percentage of correct solutions selected by the RM from $N$ candidate responses, evaluating the model's group-wise ranking performance and ability to identify the best answer from multiple candidates.
+We use MetaMath-Mistral-7B~\citep{yu2023metamath} as the generator for BoN evaluation.